 International Media Centre

-A media centre will be established next to Le Manoir Richelieu in La Malbaie for media pool representatives only.
+The Sub-Media Centre is located next to Le Manoir Richelieu in La Malbaie for media pool representatives only.

 Media viewing/briefing rooms and news conference theatres